Church of St. Nicholas in Tolmachi

 The Church of St. Nicholas in Tolmachi (Храм Святителя Николая в Толмачах) is both a Russian Orthodox house church and museum that is part of the State Tretyakov Gallery located in Moscow.
-The church is home to several religious relics and icons, including the culturally important Our Lady of Vladimir.
+The church is home to several religious relics and icons; it housed the culturally important Our Lady of Vladimir icon until 3 April 2026.

 First mentioned in 1625 when it was a wooden church, the Church of St. Nicholas in Tolmachi has since undergone several reconstructions and restorations.
 The church was ultimately closed in 1929 and became a neglected art storage house.
 Liturgical services were resumed after a unique arrangement between the Patriarchate and the gallery was agreed upon in 1993.

 Background

 Affiliations

 As a house church, the Church of St. Nicholas in Tolmachi is affiliated with both the State Tretyakov Gallery and the Moscow Patriarchate.
 The modern church functions both as a parish for the gallery's employees and as a museum open to the public.
 While active services are still held in the church, visitors can only enter the church through the Tretyakov Gallery.
 Religious artifacts are preserved in special climate-controlled environments to ensure their preservation.

 Within the Russian Orthodox Church, the Church of St. Nicholas in Tolmachi is under Moskvoretsky deanery and the Urban Diocese of Moscow.